vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

   .listen(8080);
 ```

+> Body chunks can be of type `String` or `Buffer`.
+In this case it is `String`, so to make it an object we need to call `JSON.parse()`.

 ## https

 The `https` module in Node.js is needed to transfer data over HTTP TLS/SSL protocol, which is the secure HTTP protocol.
 Yes, https in Node.js is implemented in a separate module.

 This time we will not create a server, but instead make a http request.
-To make http request in Node.js you need to use method `https.request()` which returns back request object and accepts a callback function to process the response.
+To make http request in Node.js you need to use method `https.request()` which returns request object and accepts a callback function to process the response.

-Here I will simply make a request to www.google.com and print to console HTML content of the google search page.
+Here we will simply make a request to www.google.com and print to console HTML content of the google search page.

 ```javascript
 import https from 'https';